victoriacheng15/website/docs/books/atomic-habits.md

 The process of building a habit can be divided into 4 steps: cue, craving, response, and reward.

 The cue triggers your brain to initiate a behaviour.
-The cravings are the motivational force.
+Cravings are the motivational force.
 The response is the actual habit you perform.
 The reward is to satisfy your craving and teach us.

 Let's say, the room is dark (_the cue_) and you can't see anything.
 But you want to see everything (_the craving_).
 So you look for a flip switch (_the response_).
 Once the flip switch is found, turn on the light (_the reward_).
-This is one of the simplest example that we are doing it often enough to become automatic.
+This is one of the simplest examples that we are doing it often enough to become automatic.

 **The habit loop:**